Website Assets

 3. Design Assets:

-• Fonts: Different typefaces used across the website.
+- Fonts: Different typefaces are used across the website.

 4. Functional Assets: